Outside Call Format

 1. HGNC gene symbol (required)

-2. Diplotype or single allele call (required if third and fourth columns not specified)
+2. Diplotype or single allele call (required if third and fourth columns are not specified)

-3. Phenotype or other gene result (required if second and fourth columns not specified)
+3. Phenotype or another gene result (required if second and fourth columns are not specified)

-4. Activity score (required if second and third columns not specified)
+4. Activity score (required if second and third columns are not specified)

 Activity score genes